gx9702/UA-TypeRepository/Core/Part14/DataTypes/WriterGroupTransportDataType/readme.md

 <!-- datatype -->
 ## WriterGroupTransportDataType
+This Structure DataType is an abstract base type for transport mapping specific WriterGroup parameters.
+The abstract DataType does not define fields.

+The WriterGroupTransportDataType Structure representation in the AddressSpace is defined in Table 24.
 <!-- end of description -->
 The fields of the WriterGroupTransportDataType DataType are defined in the following table: